paholg/dimensioned-examples/src/vector3d_generic.md

 }
 ```

-Generating random vectors in a Gaussian distribution pretty much requires that we're working
+Generating random vectors in a Gaussian distribution requires that we're working with floats, so
-with floats, so we'll only define it for vectors over `f64`.
+we'll only define it for vectors over `f64`.

 ```rust
 impl Vector3d<f64> {